markjprice/cs12dotnet8/docs/errata/errata.md

 In the last paragraph, I wrote, "The `3` result is because the 1 bits in `b` were shifted one column into the 2-and 1-bit columns."

 I should have written, "The `3` result is because the 1 bits in `y` were shifted one column into the 2-and 1-bit columns."

+# Page 361 - Comparing inheritance and implementation

+> Thanks to Blix in this book's Discord channel for pointing out this typo.

+For the first sentence, I wrote, "For me, the terms inherit and implement are different, and in the early days of C# and .NET you could strictly apply them to classes and interfaces respectfully."

+In the next edition, I will correct the word "respectfully" to "respectively", as explained at the following link: https://www.merriam-webster.com/grammar/respectively-vs-respectfully.

 # Page 383 - Creating a console app to publish